-9 ways to organize a vacation in 2022, enjoy them all
+9 ways to organize a vacation, enjoy them all

 Reading Time – 10 minutes

-A vacation is a time to step away from all the concerns of your job, in an office, in a home office and tasks in your home.
-This break from normal routines and responsibilities lets you rejuvenate and have more energy in the future.
+A vacation is a time to step away from all the concerns of your job, an office, a home office and tasks in your home.
+This break from normal routines and responsibilities lets you rejuvenate and have more energy for the future.
 Shannon Torberg, PsyD, LP says in The Importance of Taking a Vacation, “A number of studies have shown that taking time away from the job can have physical and psychological health benefits.
 People who take vacations have lower stress, less risk of heart disease, a better outlook on life, and more motivation to achieve goals.
-The bottom line is, taking time away from the stresses of work and daily life can improve your health, motivation, relationships, job performance, and perspective and give you the break you need to return to your lives and jobs refreshed and better equipped to handle whatever comes. ”
+The bottom line is, that taking time away from the stresses of work and daily life can improve your health, motivation, relationships, job performance, and perspective and give you the break you need to return to your lives and jobs refreshed and better equipped to handle whatever comes. ”

-Now you know why you deserve one here are some styles of vacations to plan in 2022.
+Now you know why you deserve one here are some styles of vacations to plan.

 A vacation from your computer.

 Most of your work is on your computer.
 Close it and put it away.
-Pretending to be on a vacation by looking at your computer less frequently is not a break from work.
+Pretending to be on a vacation by looking at your computer less frequently is a break from work.
 Put an autoreply message on your email explaining when you will respond to emails.

 A vacation from your normal routines

 A stay at home vacation might be the perfect solution for you this year.
 Take time to plan it.
 “Research shows the biggest boost in happiness comes from planning the vacation.
 A person can feel the effects up to eight weeks before the trip!”
 Don’t miss out on the planning.
 Change your normal routines, bedtime, getting up in the morning, meal times, and activities.
-Stay up later, get up later, have breakfast in bed, eat out, order in, go for walks, swim, rent a bike, sit in your backyard/balcony, read.
+Stay up later, get up later, have breakfast in bed, eat out, order in, go for walks, swim, rent a bike, sit in your backyard/balcony, and read.
 Think of all the things you enjoy doing and make a plan for each day of your vacation.
-Fill it with things that you love doing, things your want to try for the first time and things that are not part of your normal routines.
+Fill it with things you love doing, things you want to try for the first time and things that are not part of your normal routines.
 Here is an article that has 100 activities for kids.

 A vacation from your town/city

 You may not want to stay overnight in hotels.
 You can still plan a vacation outside of your city limits.
 There are many communities that surround where you live.
 Plan day trips to see local sites and visit markets, parks and walking trails.
-Trying googling 5 free things to do in ……. to get ideas of activities and sites to see.
+Try googling 5 free things to do in ……. to get ideas of activities and sites to see.

 A vacation from loneliness

 During Covid19 there were times when you needed to stay home.
 You may have gotten used to doing your own thing.
 We are social beings and need to interact with others.
 Plan on meeting with someone each day of your vacation.
-Plan a social distancing picnic.
+Plan a picnic.
 Each of you brings your own food and meet at a lovely spot to talk.
 If talking is not your strong suit, meet up with a friend and play a game.
 It can be a board game, frisbee, throwing a ball or trying kubb.

 A vacation to try new activities